JuliaOpt/CoinOptServices.jl/README.md

 similarly ``osol`` or ``osrl`` keyword arguments to request non-default paths for writing the OSiL instance file, OSoL options file, or OSrL results file.
-The default location for writing these files is under ``Pkg.dir("OptimizationServices", ".osil")``.
+The default location for writing these files is under ``Pkg.dir("CoinOptServices", ".osil")``.
 Any other keyword arguments provided to the ``OsilSolver`` constructor are interpreted as solver options and saved in the OSoL options file.

-OptimizationServices should also work with any other MathProgBase-compliant linear or nonlinear optimization modeling tools, though this has not been tested.
+CoinOptServices should also work with any other MathProgBase-compliant linear or nonlinear optimization modeling tools, though this has not been tested.
 There are features in OSiL for representing conic optimization problems, but these are not currently exposed or connected to the